ArsalKhan1/algorithms/README.md

 For the comparison, loaded [bigdata.json](bigdata.json) file using all three and recorded the time and observed that:
 - Bubble Sort is slow regarless of number of items in array.
-- Insertion sort is comparable to in-built sort but looks like inbuild sort switch algorithm based on the size and is almost always is faster but not consistently.
+- Insertion sort is fastest on at least NodeJS platform.
 - Following is the visualization of above experiment
 - ![comparison](data/sortcomparison.png)